Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Core Wi-Fi Features

-To estimate the number of collisions in the channel, the activity of nodes in the network can be modeled as a \ac{HMM} \cite{kashyap2010deconstructing}.
+To estimate the number of collisions in the channel, the activity of stations in the network is modeled as a \ac{HMM} \cite{kashyap2010deconstructing}.
 The approach is to use \ac{RL} techniques to learn the parameters of such models, then to mathematically evaluate the probability of collisions.
 The transition probabilities are assessed through the \ac{EMA}.
 Based on the derived transition probabilities, the probability of collisions is directly computed based on the estimated total number of senders that simultaneously transmit.
-Results are provided by estimating deferring probabilities performed by deploying \num{7} \acp{AP} and an equal number of clients over two floors of a building.
+Results are provided for seven \acp{AP} deployed with an equal number of clients over two floors of a building.
 The estimated deferring probabilities exhibit a good correspondence with the real condition scenario.

-To reduce collisions, produced by the ambiguous decoding of \acp{RTS}-like frames, the solutions in \cite{lee2015frequency,lee2012dfi} implement an \ac{ML} model.
-A Bloom filter is conceived to decode the \ac{RTS} frames, and a supervised \ac{ML} technique is used to solve their inherent ambiguity with an accuracy larger than~\SI{99}{\percent}.
+To improve the decoding of \ac{RTS} frames during collisions, Lee et al. \cite{lee2015frequency,lee2012dfi} implement an \ac{ML} model.
+A Bloom filter decodes the \ac{RTS} frames, and a supervised \ac{ML} technique solves the inherent ambiguity with an accuracy larger than~\SI{99}{\percent}.
 The \ac{ML} is implemented through a variety of algorithms such as naive Bayes, naive Bayesian tree, J48 decision tree, and \ac{SVM}.
-Additionally, this solution is connected to a second, $K\varepsilon$-greedy algorithm for channel allocation.
-The integration of both algorithms allows improving the performance~\num{3.3} times over the legacy 802.11 operation.
+Additionally, this solution is connected to a second, $k\varepsilon$-greedy algorithm for channel allocation.
+The integration of both algorithms improves the performance~\num{3.3} times over legacy 802.11 operation.